Wednesday, December 21, 2011

 Merry Christmas

-Many of you know that I keep my eyes open throughout the year, looking for some original depictions of the Christmas scene to be used at the end of the year.
-This season instead of one, I have chosen two, an old and a modern presentation of the birth of Christ.
+Many of you know that I keep my eyes open throughout the year, looking for original depictions of the Christmas scene to use at the end of the year.
+This season, instead of one, I have chosen two, an old and a modern presentation of the birth of Christ.

 Middle window (Photo Wikipedia)